open-metadata/OpenMetadata/openmetadata-docs/content/connectors/metadata/atlas/index.md

 - `username`: Username to connect to the Atlas.
 This user should have privileges to read all the metadata in Atlas.
 - `password`: Password to connect to the Atlas.
 - `hostPort`: Atlas Host of the data source.
+- `databaseServiceName`: source database of the data source(Database service that you created from UI. example- local_hive).
+- `messagingServiceName`: messaging service source of the data source.

 ### Sink Configuration